+That central law states that all forms of gambling are illegal in India except for horse racing.
 Chapter VII of the Karnataka Police Act 1963 deals with the prevention of gaming and operation of gaming houses where those found guilty face a prison term ranging from three months to a year.

-According to a KPMG study, India’s betting market is worth over $60 billion .
-The Prevention of Gaming chapter in the Karnataka Police Act 1963 dictates that all games of change except betting on horse racing is punishable.
+This is in spite of the rather stringent provisions against gambling in the state’s laws.
+The Prevention of Gaming chapter in the Karnataka Police Act 1963 dictates that all games of change except betting on horse racing are punishable.
 Games of chance include a combination of games of chance and skill.

-According to KPA 1963 (ii) “‘game of chance’ includes a game of chance and skill combined and a pretended game of chance or of chance and skill combined, but does not include any athletic game or sport;”
+According to KPA 1963 (ii) “… ‘game of chance’ includes a game of chance and skill combined and a pretended game of chance or of chance and skill combined, but does not include any athletic game or sport;”

-There is an enormous amount of funds pumped into illegal betting while law enforcement have failed have any impact on the illegal betting market even in Karnataka.
+There is an enormous amount of funds pumped into illegal betting while law enforcement has failed to have any impact on the illegal betting market even in Karnataka.
 Those who get caught are only the small fry while the kingpins go about their business with gay abandon.
 In rural areas, people are often arrested for wagering on cockfights under the provisions of Prevention of Gaming while millions of dollars continue to roll in cricket betting.

 In exchange, the government collects a tidy sum in taxes.
 Bookmakers are also licensed to operate by the BTC and accept wagers in cash or credit from their customers.
 They are directly responsible for paying taxes due to the government.

-The Bangalore race course is one of the finest in the country that hosts a number of Grade 1 races including classic races such as the Kingfisher Derby, Colts Championship Stakes, Fillies Championship Stakes, and Bangalore St. Leger.
+The Bangalore racecourse is one of the finest in the country that hosts a number of Grade 1 races including classic races such as the Kingfisher Derby, Colts Championship Stakes, Fillies Championship Stakes, and Bangalore St. Leger.
 It also hosts a number of sweepstakes races that includes the Chief Minister’s Cup and Governor’s Cup.